Gaston, Count of Eu: End of the Brazilian monarchy

-Gaston, his wife Isabel and many others, met Pedro II in the City Palace, located in Rio downtown.
-It was already afternoon and Deodoro da Fonseca as well as the other rebels had returned to their homes.
+Gaston, his wife Isabel, and many others met Pedro II in the City Palace, located in Rio downtown.
+It was already afternoon, and Deodoro da Fonseca and the other rebels had returned to their homes.
 Unbeknownst to Gaston, Deodoro had not overthrown the Emperor, but only the Cabinet and the rebellion seemed to be all over.
 Pedro II told the prince that he was going to dissolve the rebel battalions.
 Gaston, far more realistic, complained that the rebels would not simply put their arms down by themselves.
 He also urged the monarch to form a new cabinet, since the country was effectively without a government.
-Pedro II did not bother, and told him that he would wait for the prime minister Viscount of Ouro Preto.
+Pedro II did not bother, and told him that he would wait for the prime minister, Viscount of Ouro Preto.
 "But the ministers are prisoners of the rebels: how does Your Majesty wants them to able to continue to govern?", asked the Prince.
 No matter what Gaston or the politicians and army officers told him, Pedro II did nothing nor allowed anyone to do anything during those precious hours.
 Tired of waiting, Gaston requested the presence of all Counselors of State to discuss the present and serious situation.
 As the Emperor refused to meet them, some of the counselors simply gave up and departed.

 The ones who stood agreed to send an envoy to Deodoro to make peace with him.
 A major was sent and met with the rebel leader in his home at 3 am of 16 November, lying down in his bed, very sick.
 Deodoro told him that now was too late and he had made his mind and that the monarchy was over.
 He also accused Gaston of being the one responsible for what the rebels regarded as harassment from the government against the Army.
 That revealed how successful had been the republican propaganda against the prince, who held absolutely no influence or power in the government.
 The Imperial family was banished and departed to Europe on 17 November.
 Despite the lack of any will to resist from Pedro II, there was significant monarchist reaction after the fall of the empire, which was thoroughly repressed.